Restaurant customer holds credit card reader in his hands to pay his bill.

 Did you know?

-If your credit card company lowers your credit limit, it can impact your credit utilization ratio (the amount of credit you’ve used out of your total available credit limits.)
-Since this is one of the factors used to calculate credit scores, it’s a good practice to regularly verify your credit card balance, credit limit, and credit score.
+A lowered credit limit can impact your credit utilization ratio (the percentage of available credit you’re using).
+This is one of the factors used to calculate credit scores.
+It’s a good practice to regularly verify your credit card balance, credit limit, credit report, and credit score.

 #7 Making a large purchase

 Are you planning to make a large purchase on your credit card (think big screen TVs, appliances, or furniture)?
-If you don’t typically use your card to buy big ticket items, your credit card may get declined until you verify that it’s you making the purchase.
+If you don’t typically use your card to buy big ticket items, this may alert your credit card company.
+You may need to verify with your credit card issuer that it’s you making the purchase.
 This may also happen if you make several “luxury goods” purchases that don’t fit your typical spending pattern.

 What to do if your credit card gets declined

-A declined card may come as a surprise, but you might be able to resolve the situation right away.
-If your card payment gets declined, call your credit card company immediately.
-Most cards have a contact number on the back of the card.
+It may come as a surprise to have a purchase declined, but you might be able to resolve the situation right away.
+Call your credit card company immediately using the contact number on the back of the card.
 Expect to answer a few security questions to verify your identity.
-Then explain where you are, what you’re trying to purchase and ask why your card was declined.
+Then explain where you are, what you’re trying to purchase and ask why your card or purchase isn’t going through.

 Sometimes, simply verifying your identity is enough for the credit card company to authorize the credit card transaction.
 Other cases may require following up with customer service to request a credit card limit increase when making a purchase that puts your account over the credit limit.
 If you can’t increase your limit, you might need to use your debit card to complete the purchase; just double-check your account balance to ensure you have sufficient funds available.